-The last step is to click on “compile” and verify in the output window if the code is correct.
+The last step is to click on “compile” and verify if the code is correct in the output window.
 If you find an error, you must fix it before using the indicator.

 That’s all!
-The first part of our EasyLanguage and PoweLanguage Tutorial is finished.
+The first part of our EasyLanguage Tutorial is finished.

 Add all the inputs you need.
-When you add the indicator to the chart, you’ll choose the color, the width, and the price to use to calculate the Moving Average (Close, High, Low, Open).
+When you add the indicator to the chart, you’ll choose the color, width, and price to calculate the Moving Average (Close, High, Low, Open).

 Remember to separate the Inputs with a comma and to use a semicolon after the last input.